4 steps to better boundaries at work

 Learn a simple process to identify and prioritise what matters

 At work, it's very easy to say yes to another ask, another task, another Teams meeting.
-But in saying yes to extra demands we're effectively saying no to our own work.
+But, whenever we say yes to others, we're effectively saying no to what's already on our plate.

-And if we're always saying yes to requests, if people think we're available to assist whenever they want (we teach folk how to treat us), then it's just a short walk to needing to work long hours to get our own work done.
+And, if we're always saying yes to requests, people begin to think we're available whenever they want.
+It's then just a short walk to feeling resentful, overwhelmed and needing to work long hours to get our work done.

 The good news is there is another way :)

-Whether you want better worklife balance, be more productive or feel more in control, boundaries are the answer.
+Whether you want to get more done, have a better worklife balance or feel more in control, boundaries are the answer.

 Why do I say boundaries are the answer?
 Because by claiming and stating boundaries at work, you: